-- 5.1.1 [This paragraph will introduce the "skeletons" for the Order and Supplementary Instrument which are to be provided in order to assist those involved in framing the formal documentation.] - 5.1.2 In framing these documents, a few general points need to be borne in mind:- - Every Bishop's Mission Order needs a formal Order in writing.
+- 5.1.1 Supplementary instruments will introduce the "skeletons" for the Order, which are to be provided for in order to assist those making the Order. - 5.1.2 In framing the documentation for the Order, a few general points need to be borne in mind:- - Every Bishop's Mission Order needs a formal Order in writing.
 The Measure lays down certain provisions which must be included in the Order, and others which may be included.
 It also provides that the Order may contain such supplementary provisions as the Bishop thinks fit, or that the Bishop may include all or any supplementary provisions which would further the mission initiative's objectives in a separate Supplementary Instrument.
-One of the main objects of placing some or all of these provisions in a separate instrument is to ensure that the core provisions of the Order stand out clearly and do not need to be disentangled by those using it from provisions which, although necessary, deal with more detailed or secondary matters; - The Measure itself contains a number of mandatory provisions which apply irrespective of whether they are incorporated in or referred to in the Order or Instrument.
+One of the main objects of placing some or all of these provisions in a separate instrument is to ensure that the core provisions of the Order stand out clearly and do not need to be disentangled by those using it from provisions which, although necessary, deal with more detailed or secondary matter (see s 47 and s 49(1), (2), (8) and (9)); - The Measure itself contains a number of mandatory provisions which apply irrespective of whether they are incorporated in or referred to in the Order or Instrument.
 In addition, mission initiatives will need to operate within both the Church's legal rules and civil legislation.
-The Order and Supplementary Instrument should not attempt to provide a restatement or summary of this legal framework - to do so is unnecessary and there will always be a risk that however carefully the task is done the result may not be completely accurate.
+The Order and Supplementary Instrument should not attempt to provide a restatement or summary of this legal framework to do so is unnecessary and there will always be a risk that however carefully the task is done the result may not be completely accurate.
 Instead, those involved with the mission initiative should be guided to suitable sources of information and advice on these matters - see paras 5.5.1-8 below.

-- The Order does not operate as the Bishop's authority under Canon law for a leader or other ministers involved to exercise their ministry in the diocese.
-For this, a separate licence is needed - see para 5.2.2 below; and - A number of specific provisions which the documentation for the Order must or may contain are dealt with in detail elsewhere in this Code.
-However, to assist those who have to draw up or consider the documentation, the following paragraphs contain a summary of the provisions on this in the Measure, with crossreferences to other relevant paragraphs.
+- The Order does not operate as the Bishop's authority under Canon law for a leader or other ministers involved to exercise their ministry in the diocese (s 47(10)).
+For this, a separate licence is needed see para 5.2.2 below; and - A number of specific provisions which the documentation for the Order must or may contain are dealt with in detail elsewhere in this Code.
+However, to assist those who have to draw up or consider the documentation, paras 5.1.3-5 below contain a summary of the provisions on this in the Measure, with cross-references to other relevant paragraphs. - It is also intended that a possible "skeleton" for the Order and Supplementary Instrument will be produced in order to assist those included in preparing the formal documentation for an Order.